barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 ## Around the world

-Europe has literally created the domain of financial APIs.
+With PSD2 Europe has literally created the domain of financial APIs.
 It has trail-blazed the legal framework, the main concepts and the key technology choices.
 These have been (and continue to be) replicated around the world.
 For example, see in [Japan][66] or the [Australian][67] [technical choices][68].